St John's Church, Bath: History

-The church was put up by the Benedictines based at Downside Abbey, which accounts for the substantial ancillary buildings intended to accommodate a small community of priests.
+The church was built by the Benedictines based at Downside Abbey, which accounts for the substantial ancillary buildings intended to accommodate a small community of priests.
 It was handed over to the Diocese of Clifton in 1932.

-The building was bombed in 1942: four people died and the south aisle was destroyed, but subsequently rebuilt in a similar Gothic style.
+The building was bombed in 1942: four people died, and the south aisle was destroyed, but subsequently rebuilt in a similar Gothic style.
 The inscription commemorating this event is in Latin: "Hostili incursione diruta...".

 The steeple provides a nest for a breeding pair of peregrine falcons.
 The nesting site is monitored by a publicly viewable webcam.

 Parish

-The parish lies within the Roman Catholic Diocese of Clifton, and is one of four within the City of Bath.
+The parish lies within the Roman Catholic Diocese of Clifton and is one of four in the City of Bath.
 There are currently three priests, one a Pole who celebrates Mass in his own tongue each Sunday for the local Polish community.
 The parish priest, Fr.
-Christopher Whitehead celebrated twenty years of priestly ministry in 2019, and began as Parish Priest in September 2019.
+Christopher Whitehead, celebrated twenty years of priestly ministry in 2019 and began as Parish Priest in September 2019.